ob1y2k/publitio_wp_plugin/README.txt

 Just install

 = 2.0 =
-Current Version of Publitio Plugin (2.0.0) is compatible with WP 5.0+ however you will need [Classic Editor Plugin](https://wordpress.org/plugins/classic-editor/) for it to work.
+Publitio Plugin (Version 2.0.0) is compatible with WP 5.0+ however you will need [Classic Editor Plugin](https://wordpress.org/plugins/classic-editor/) for it to work.
 We're working on adding block support for new Guttenberg Editor and it will be released in next plugin update (pretty soon).

+= 2.0.1 =
+* Current Version of Publitio Plugin (2.0.1) has custom block support for Guttenberg editor